Updated: August 19, 2026

 Unlike ESTA, the B1/B2 process is more detailed and involves an in-person interview at a U.S. embassy or consulate.
 Be prepared for a much longer process.

-3. Schedule Your Interview: You will schedule an appointment at the nearest U.S. embassy or consulate in your country.
+- Schedule Your Interview: You will schedule an appointment at the appropriate U.S. embassy or consulate.
 Wait times can vary from days to months.

 Common Pitfalls and Expert Tip